Wellness Educator Training

 Day 1-2: Definitions & models of wellness, wellness educator training, and a long term vision for wellness.
 Qualities, boundaries, limitations of a good peer educator / wellness champion.
 Stress management (incl. life change management), nutrition, wellness food gardens, fitness and wellness, basic anatomy & physiology – know how your body and mind work.
 Mental-emotional wellbeing.

-Day 5-6: Presentations by each wellness educator trainer, using a poster presentation as aid.
+Day 5: Presentations by each wellness educator trainer, using a poster presentation as aid.
 Each trainer will be evaluated by themselves, their group and the course facilitators.
-After the successful completion, each trainer will receive a Company / Health Stress Management certificate.
+After the successful completion, each trainer will receive a Company / Health Stress Management certificate of completion & attendance.

 Ongoing support and refresher courses are advised, 2-3 times a year to provide sustainability of motivational levels, while increasing knowledge and information basis.